-For those who don’t know Jill this exercise involves a very short human moving erratically in a half crouch, one eye on her tea and the other on the bag.
-The state of the morningâ€™s first cup of tea and ensuring it is hot, full and of appropriate strength is a mission more important than the search for the Holy Grail.
+For those who don’t know Jill, this exercise involves a very short human moving erratically in a half crouch, one eye on her tea and the other on the bag.
+The state of the morning’s first cup of tea, especially ensuring it is hot, full and of appropriate strength is a mission more important than the search for the Holy Grail.
 In fact it is the modern day equivalent of the Holy Grail.
 No mission since the search for Bin Laden has taken on greater urgency than a good cup of early morning tea.

 The difficulty in the plastic bag pursuit is that as the bag changes course, the terrain underfoot alters and so the risk of unacceptable tea loss escalates.
 It is unclear if Jill is more concerned about the imminent plastic bag death of the last living James Price Point dolphin or potential loss of a mouthful of tea.

 Clothes travel down this wormhole never to be seen again; a Hills Hoist masquerading as a implement for drying clothes but is actually a feeding facility for sheep; clothes pegs masquerading as instruments with which to attach clothes to the Hills Hoist but which are actually secret agents for the sheep and, finally, a bag of single socks which, having escaped being eaten by sheep, end in the Black Hole where they live a long but single life.

 One of the principal faults in Kaylee’s upbringing is that her Mother failed to teach her how to peg clothes on the washing line.
 As a result clothes are pegged haphazardly, some with no pegs and some with only one.
 On windy days (such as that at JPP- hence the connection) the socks seek to escape their fate of ending in the Black Hole by using the wind to escape over the neighbouring fence/border.

 This story serves no useful purpose other than to amuse people in long motor vehicle trips and as a moral about hanging out clothes properly.
-It also serves to annoy and frustrate Kaylee through its frequent re-telling and allows anyone to point out that you can use any useless story as an analogy for refugee/terrorÂ threats.
+It also serves to annoy and frustrate Kaylee through its frequent re-telling.
+It also allows anyone to point out that you can use any useless story as an analogy for refugee/terror threats.

-Disclaimer: My fellow travellers have indicated that they feel there is an element of hyperbole in my description of Broome.
+Disclaimer: My fellow travellers have indicated that they feel there is an element of hyperbole and negativity in my description of Broome.
 For those from Broome who feel that their town is misrepresented please bear in mind that this blog only has the accuracy of the average Murdoch rag.

 Also Kaylee would like it known that I refused to enter the water, initially, at Cable Beach, due to stingers (according to her three harmless brown jellyfish) and she feels that this demonstrated an almost unbelievable level of wussiness.
-But why anyone would go in the water with stingers when there is no surf, beats me?
+But why anyone would go in the water with stingers when there is no surf beats me?